-Bob & Barbara Thomas
+Bob and Barbara Thomas

 Kayaderosseras Creek Preserve